dr-grim/vertigo/README.md

 The `clean` make rule will remove the `beebasm` cloned repository and also remove the built disc image `vertigo.ssd`.

 ### BBC Master variant
+Builds `vertigo.ssd`

-This is the only version at present - the code I'd retrieved has the graphics showing `(C) 1989`, so it's not the final disc version (released with `(C) 1991` as its final release date).
+The code I'd retrieved has the graphics showing `(C) 1989`, so it's not the final disc version (released with `(C) 1991` as its final release date).
 However, it build a binary match of the executable found on the backup disc, and works 100%.
 There may have been later tweaks, I'll keep digging.

+### BBC 'B' disc variant
+Builds `vertigo-bbc-b-disc.ssd`

+The disc was corrupted, but I managed to retrieve the source code and binary data files.
+The cassette version sources look ok, so I may be able to rebuild the art from that.